askpt/openfeature-dotnet-workshop/Workshop.md

 1. Understand the SlowOperationDelay Flag

-   - Examine the `SlowOperationDelay` property in `IFeatureFlags.cs`
    - Find where this delay is implemented in the API service
-   - Note the default value (1000ms)

 2. Experiment with Different Delays

+   - Locate the `SlowOperationDelay` flag in `flagd.json`
    - Change the delay to different values:
      - `0` (no delay)
      - `500` (fast)
      - `1000` (default)
      - `2000` (slow)
      - `5000` (very slow)
+   - Add a new integer flag for `SlowOperationDelay` in `flagd.json`.
+For example: `10000` (time to grab a coffee).
+Tip: This might break the application, so you can have a look into the aspire dashboard to see the error logs
    - Test each configuration and observe the impact

 3. Monitor Performance Impact

-   - Use the Aspire dashboard to monitor request times
    - Compare response times with different delay values
    - Note how this affects user experience

 4. Implement a Dynamic Configuration

    - Consider how you might change this value without redeploying
-   - Think about gradual rollout scenarios (e.g., 10% of users get faster performance)
+   - Think about gradual rollout scenarios (e.g., 90% of users get faster performance)
    - Look into <https://flagd.dev/playground/> for the fractional rollout feature example

 ### Expected Outcome